GEOLOGICAL SCIENCES AND ENVIRONMENTAL STUDIES

 Electronics reliability stress testing and diagnostics

 The Health Sciences Core Facility (HSCF) was established in 2018 with shared instrumentation and lab space for researchers working in the biological and biomedical sciences.
-Located in room B-300 of the Innovative Technologies Complex (ITC), the 4,500 square foot facility includes several designated suites.
+Located in room B-300 of the Center of Excellence, the 4,500-square-foot facility includes several designated suites.
 The microbiology suite (B-401) and cell culture suite (B-402) have open bench space as well as CO2 incubators, shaker incubators, laminar flow hoods, centrifuges, a plate reader, and a refrigerator/freezer for sample storage.
 Suite B-415 is equipped with a Leica SP5 Laser Confocal Microscope, and suite B-403 has a Zeiss LSM 880 Two Photon confocal microscope.
 Flow cytometry applications can be carried out with a BD Biosciences FACSAria cell sorter in suite B-303 or the Biorad ZE5 Cell Analyzer in suite B-414.
 A BioTek Synergy Neo2 Multi-Mode plate reader is in the B-300 common space.
 The HSCF also includes a Milli-Q Integral 10 Water Purification System in suite B-416 and a Tuttnauer Autoclave (L5596 1R-EP) in suite B-021.
 Further details about the core facility are available on a briefs page.
-Please contact Dr. Yan Sun, who oversees the HSCF, for additional questions and to access the facility.
+Please contact Yan Sun, who oversees the HSCF, for additional questions and to access the facility.

 Binghamton University's School of Pharmacy and Pharmaceutical Sciences runs high-end equipment for faculty and collaborators, including state-of-the-art proteomics (Q-exactive HF), nuclear resonance imaging (Avance III HD) and nextgen sequencing (miSeq).